GuideDallas DPS Mega Centers: Hours & Wait Times (2026)

 How much does a Dallas DPS appointment cost?

 The appointment itself is free to book.
-Service fees: driver's license (ages 18-84) $33 in person or $25 online; provisional license (under 18) $16; ID card $16; Real ID upgrade $11 on top of an existing renewal; replacement license or ID $11.
+Service fees: driver's license (ages 18-84) $33 (online or in person — same DPS fee); provisional license (under 18) $16; ID card $16; Real ID upgrade $11 on top of an existing renewal; replacement license or ID $11.

 What if I cannot find any Dallas DPS appointment slots?